-Alden Phillips was born and raised in Tuscaloosa, Alabama where she began her dance training at the early age of 2.
-She started dancing in Tuscaloosa Community Dancers productions at the age of 8 and continued throughout her senior year of high school.
-As a young dancer, Alden toured with the Radio City Christmas Spectacular performing the role of "Clara".
-She was the 2012 Tuscaloosa County Distinguished Young Woman.
-Alden left Tuscaloosa to pursue her dance training at the State University of New York at Purchase where she graduated Summa Cum Laude with a BFA in Dance Performance and a minor in Arts Management.
+Alden McShan was born and raised in Tuscaloosa, Alabama where she grew up training at The Dance Centre, the Alabama Ballet, and performed with the Tuscaloosa Community Dancers starting at the age of 8.
+As a young dancer, Alden toured with the Radio City Christmas Spectacular performing the role of Clara.
+Alden pursued her dance training at the State University of New York at Purchase where she graduated Summa Cum Laude with a BFA in Dance Performance and a minor in Arts Management.
 At Purchase, she had the privilege to perform works by George Balanchine, Martha Graham, Jose Limon, Kimberly Bartosik, Sarah Mettin, John Heginbotham, Jason Parsons, and Claire Porter among others.
-She also performed at New York Live Arts for two seasons with the Purchase Dance Company.
+She was also selected to perform at New York Live Arts for two seasons with the Purchase Dance Company.
 While training at Purchase, she spent her summers participating in programs such as San Francisco Conservatory and Impulstanz International Dance Festival in Vienna, Austria.
-She has danced with project-based company CBGDance in New York City and most recently toured with Odyssey Dance Theater in Utah for their "Thriller" production.
-In 2013, Alden was awarded the Druid Arts Award for Dance Artist.
-Missing her Tuscaloosa roots, Alden moved back to Alabama to pursue her passion for teaching and coaching dance.
-She is currently a dance instructor at Jackie O Neal School of Dance.
-She is excited to be back and working with Tuscaloosa Community Dancers, an organization that meant so much to her as a young dancer.
+Professionally, she has danced with project-based company CBGDance in New York City and toured with Odyssey Dance Theater in Utah for their Thriller production.

 A native of Union Springs, Alabama, Wes Chapman graduated in 1983 from the Alabama School of Fine Arts, and was awarded the Duane Dushion Award and the Prix d’excellence de Danse Award.
 After dancing for Alabama Ballet for one season, Chapman was invited by Mikhail Baryshnikov to join American Ballet Theatre in 1984 as a member of the corps de ballet.
 He was promoted to Soloist in 1987 and to Principal Dancer in 1989.
 With ABT,